 * Equities rise after encouraging U.S. labor market report

-* Euro rises after ECB president gives no hint of further easing
+* Euro gains after ECB gives no hint of further easing

-* Brent oil rebounds after U.S. economic data
+* Brent crude rebounds after U.S. economic data

 * Bonds slip as safe-haven appeal recedes

 By Herbert Lash